Speed and scale

 Here’s the key: That combination is different in every organization.
 Some capabilities are universal.
 But the ones that make a difference are the ones tied to your company's strategy, vision, and culture.

-Are you building capabilities that move people forward - or just keep them busy?
+Are you building capabilities that move people forward or do you just keep them busy?

 Want to be seen as a trusted partner and as someone whose voice matters?